phaustin/quantecon-example/book/docs/python_essentials.md

 plt.plot(x, 'b-', label="white noise")
 ```

-In this call to Matplotlib\'s `plot` function, notice that the last
+In this call to Matplotlib's `plot` function, notice that the last
 argument is passed in `name=argument` syntax.

 This is called a *keyword argument*, with `label` being the keyword.